 - Scribble on a picture of a cup where the food ended up

 - Stand up tall or squat down low – this one’s great for kids who don’t want to stay still to observe!

 Preschool Science Analysis:

-Basically, it all comes down to buoyancy.
-Is the buoyant force of the water pushing up on the food more than the force of gravity pulling it down?
-These forces depend on density of the fluid and mass (therefore density) of the object being tested.
+Basically it all comes down to buoyancy.
+Is the buoyant force of the water pushing up on the food more than the force of gravity puling it down?
+These forces depend on the density of the fluid and the mass (therefore density) of the food being tested.

 1: Fill 3 glasses with water.

 2: Put 4tbsp salt in the first glass, 2 tbsp salt in the second glass and nothing in the third.

 3: Gently place an egg in each cup and see how the buoyancy is different in each because the density of the water is different in each cup!

 **Spoiler alert** The egg should sink in just water – least dense liquid.
 Next, the egg should float in 4tbsp salt as it is most dense and more dense than the egg.
 Finally, the egg should half float/half sink about halfway down in the 2tbsp cup.
 If the 2tbsp one sinks add more salt.
 If it floats too high, add some plain water.